Universal-Connect-Project/ucw-app/README.md

 1. Clone the `ucw-app` repo
 1. Run `npm ci` from the root directory
 1. Run `cp ./.env.example ./.env`
-1. Run `cp ./apps/server/.env.example ./apps/server/.env` (see [below](#preferences-and-aggregator-credentials) for details on necessary values that you must provide)
+1. Run `cp ./apps/server/.env.example ./apps/server/.env` (see [PREFERENCES.md](PREFERENCES.md) for details on what values that you must provide in the `./apps/server/.env` file)
-1. Run `cp ./apps/server/cachedDefaults/preferences.example.json ./apps/server/cachedDefaults/preferences.json` and modify the preferences
+1. Run `cp ./apps/server/cachedDefaults/preferences.example.json ./apps/server/cachedDefaults/preferences.json` and modify the preferences (see [PREFERENCES.md](PREFERENCES.md) for details on what the preferences)
 1. Install Docker, a dependency for the institution search feature to work (more info in [DOCKER.md](DOCKER.md))
 1. Finally, you can run the docker containers, or just run via node.
     1. For docker: `docker compose up`